Tower Hill Revitalisation

 Project status

-• Conservation works on the Robin Boyd-designed Visitor Centre are progressing well.
+• Conservation works on the Robin Boyd-designed Visitor Centre are nearly complete.

 • Designs are being finalised with the Eastern Maar Aboriginal Corporation for upgrades to the cultural dancegrounds.